Baton Rouge volunteers head to Kentucky for flood relief

 Now, the team is on a mission to help locals start the recovery process.

-For the next two weeks, the Red Cross volunteers will work in the eastern region of Kentucky, providing shelter, food and support to those in need.
+For the next two weeks, the Red Cross volunteers will work in the eastern region of Kentucky to provide shelter, food and support to those in need.

 They say the feeling of what they're able to accomplish is something they'll bring back with them to the city of Baton Rouge.

-"Words can't express how good of a feeling it is when I leave and come back home and say, yeah, I went there," Cox said.
+"Words can't express how good of a feeling it is when I leave and come back home and say, 'yeah, I went there,'" Cox said.

 More News